Cincinnati–Blue Ash Airport: Decline and closure

 With the Blue Ash Airport destined to remain a quaint general aviation facility, the City of Cincinnati began to seek other uses for the undeveloped portions of the 1600 acre tract.
 The non-profit Community Improvement Corporation, initially led by Reed Hartman, carved out a well-landscaped CIC Industrial Park at the former Parks Watson Airport to the east and, in 1979, the 18-hole Blue Ash Golf Course to the west.
 In 1977, Cincinnati finally replaced the grass runways with a paved runway and taxiways, the city's last major infrastructure improvements to the airport.
+A decade later, the airport considered relocating to Goshen, where it would sit astride the Clermont-Warren county line.

 In 2006, after years of negotiations, the City of Blue Ash purchased 128 acre of the airfield, including all the hangars and taxiways, from the City of Cincinnati for $37.5 million over 30 years.
 Because the Federal Aviation Administration had been subsidizing airport maintenance, Cincinnati was originally required to spend all proceeds towards aviation-related expenses, but the city had hoped to use $11 million for the construction of a revived streetcar system now known as the Cincinnati Bell Connector.
 COAST, an anti-streetcar interest group, opposed the use of airport funds for the streetcar.
 Residents of some Cincinnati neighborhoods were also upset that Mayor Mark Mallory had promised to disburse the same funds to neighborhood councils during his 2005 campaign against David Pepper.
 Nevertheless, the two cities reworked the purchase in 2007 to avoid violating FAA rules.